ANALYZE – Analytics Platforms

 6. Mobile Accessibility

 Gone are the days when you solely run applications and monitor websites on the computer.
-To keep you updated with the company any time and anywhere.
+To keep you updated with the company anytime and anywhere.

 In implementing mobile accessibility, you need to answer the following questions: